axa-ch/generic-release/README.md

 * In your `.npmignore` make sure to add all development folders like `src` or `stack`.
 Remember, npm publish will ignore the `.gitignore` if a `.npmignore` file is in the root directory ⚡
 * Make sure that in your package.json the correct org is set like so: `@axa-ch/your-awesome-project` ⚡
 * When starting your development, make sure to set the version `0.0.0` if you start in BETA. ⚡ This setting also have to be applied into the package.json
+* Add a dummy build script in your package.json `"build": "echo \"Placeholder here\"",`
 * Make sure that you have a npm account in the `axa-ch` npm org
 * Log in into npm in your cli simply by `npm login`
 * Now we are ready to release the first version to NPM!
 Only for very most first time, run `npm publish --access public`